A Discovery of Parts to Wholeness

 Now, let’s say that they don’t quite meet all the criteria (put aside what the criteria are that are needed to meet the threshold of a law) they then will say they have a theory.

-On that note, let’s turn to some of the more challenging language regarding a discovery of a law.
+On that note, let’s turn to some of the more challenging language regarding the discovery of a law.
 Let’s look at this description of “systems theory”.
 Remember, theory falls short of law.

 This is one description of a systems theory.
-It’s from wikipedia.org, which provides some very basic language, and in this case is accurate information (information that can be found at other places).
+It’s from wikipedia.org, which provides some very basic language, and in this case, is accurate information (information that can be found in other places).

 “Systems theory is the interdisciplinary study of systems.
 A system is an entity with interrelated and interdependent parts; it is defined by its boundaries and it is more than the sum of its parts (subsystem).
 Changing one part of the system affects other parts and the whole system, with predictable patterns of behavior.”